salginerdi/Patika-Bootcamp-Hafta-6/JDBC-ileVeritabaniUygulamasi/README.md

 ## Configuration
 In the DBConnect.java file, you may need to modify the following constants to match your MySQL database setup:

-DB_URL: The URL of your MySQL database.
+-DB_URL: The URL of your MySQL database.
-DB_USER: Your MySQL username.
+-DB_USER: Your MySQL username.
-DB_PASSWORD: Your MySQL password.
+-DB_PASSWORD: Your MySQL password.

-Usage
+#Usage
 Run the DBConnect class in your Java environment.
 It will connect to the MySQL database and retrieve data from the "employees" table.

 The retrieved data will be displayed in the console, showing the ID, Name, Position, and Salary of each employee.